 Assuming the honest time tracking (if it is not honest, it is better to not do that at all), one can analyze his or her daily routines.
 Confronting the real-time allocation can be painful, sometimes surprising, but always enlightening.
 One can get information on matters like:

-- For how long do I really work (and I mean work, not “sit in the office or near the computer) – isn’t the overworked specialist narrative only an excuse for slacking and wasting time?
+• For how long do I really work (and I mean work, not “sit in the office or near the computer) – isn’t the overworked specialist narrative only an excuse for slacking and wasting time?

-- What am I doing too much – assuming the ability to put a value in a particular time spent, one can see if there is some time over-allocated in a particular category.
+• What am I doing too much – assuming the ability to put a value on a particular time spent, one can see if there is some time over-allocated in a particular category.
 Is checking email really that essential for work?
 Are these phone calls really necessary?
 If running a garden delivers only stress and consumes a lot of time, abandoning that can be a good choice.
 Having flat grass near the house is not a shame and requires significantly less effort.

-- What am I not doing enough – on the other hand though, there is no way to have a great garden when caring about it for less than 15 minutes a week.
+• What am I not doing enough – on the other hand, though, there is no way to have a great garden when caring about it for less than 15 minutes a week.
 Transferring the time considered wasted or ill-allocated into more meaningful things is the sole purpose of personal productivity.

 Data gathered, knowledge extracted.
 Time for the last step.